Member Login

 Career Highlights

-At 23 years old, Salif has already accomplished a great deal in his young career.
+At 23 years old, Mane has established himself as a threat in any competition he enters.
 After winning the NCAA triple jump title in 2023, he won the 2024 Olympic Trials and placed sixth at the Paris Olympics in 2024.
-Now a member of the NYAC, Salif joins veteran Will Claye—a man whose form Salif studied as he perfected his craft—on the triple jump team with medal aspirations.

 Sam Mattis